simul/simul.github.io/ref/simul/crossplatform/texture.md

 <a name="NumFaces"></a>
 ### int NumFaces()
 The number of "faces": either equal to the array size, or in the case of a cubemap, six times that number.
+<a name="RestoreExternalTextureState"></a>
+### void RestoreExternalTextureState(simul::crossplatform::DeviceContext)
+For API's that care about Resource State, aka Layout, restore the state internally.
 <a name="SetFence"></a>
 ### void SetFence(unsigned long long)
 Set the fence on this texture: it cannot be used until the fence has been triggered by the rendering API.